faizanfirdaus/mlops-zoomcamp/README.md

 # mlops-zoomcamp
-Follow-along repo for ml oomcamp by DataTalksClub
+Follow-along repo for MLOps ZoomCamp by DataTalksClub